sunnysahni/sunnysahni.github.io/README.md

 ## Observations at an Observatory

 The winds are strong, and I struggle to keep my hair in place as I look beyond the west terrace of the Griffith Observatory, over rolling brown hills and twinkling Los Angeles city-lights.
 Arching ever-so-slightly, the sky appears a milky blue and orange gradient, like a blanket over the horizon.
 The sunset is breathtaking.
 I notice the first few stars just beginning to appear and instinctively reach for my phone.
 Little, delicate, dazzling gems from the universe.
 Cosmic sprinkles.
 But when I point my camera towards the sky, all I manage to capture is a fuzzy, dim-lit, partial-narrative.
 Where did the stars go?
 I slip my phone back into my pocket and let my eyes absorb and document the stars instead.
-Only a few moments go by before it is time to head inside the big observatory dome, to see the tonight’s special show: Centered in the Universe.
+Only a few moments go by before it is time to head inside the big observatory dome, to see tonight’s special show: Centered in the Universe.

 There is a long line of people leading up to the entrance.
 I notice 2 security cameras perched on the left wall watching each of us pass by.
 As I enter through the large metal awning, my eyes wander up to a blank, globular ceiling, veined with faint grey markings that remind me of the gridlines on a coordinate axis.
 Someone slips a pamphlet into my hand: